 The pass-through taxation works as though the profits and losses of the LLC pass directly through to the owners of the LLC.
 Unlike a corporation, an LLC is not a separate tax entity, meaning that the owners pay the taxes for the LLC.
-For example, if an owner of an LLC collected $40,000 as his share of an LLC's profits for a year, he would have to add that $40,000 onto his own personal tax statement.

 Are there a minimum number of people needed to form an LLC?

 No, there are not a minimum number of people needed to form an LLC.
 If you decide to form an LLC with yourself as the sole owner, however, you must be careful in your actions and documentation to keep your LLC from being considered a sole proprietorship.

 Organizing your business as a corporation or an LLC makes sense in two situations.